Chapter 1:

 What the hell?
 What the hell!
 What the actual, literal Victorian dark romance hell?!

 It should be illegal how much contrast there was between the serene peace of the dawning morn and the frantic rabidness with which Cecilia was pinching her arms and throwing open the nightstand's drawers.
 There was not much payoff to her snooping, as she discovered nothing but a change of nightclothes, folded with military precision, and a nondescript book.
-Its binding was composed of a worn, well-loved leather with a gold sigil burned into its front cover.
-It was reminiscent of Catholicism's symbol of the cross, though its arms were shorter, making it functionally more akin to a standard plus sign if not for the reverence in its composition.
-Fluttering about the cross's arms were two nondescript birds, perhaps meant to be doves or some other peaceful avian, both in unison swaddling the cross loosely in a smooth strip of fabric.
+Its binding was composed of a worn, well-loved green leather with a gold sigil burned into its front cover.
+It was reminiscent of a star, glittering and four-sided like a celestial diamond, as if being witnessed from lightyears away.
+There were a cluster of animals stationed around the star.
+At its base stood serene deer, its eyes fluttered shut, and a bear stood on its hind legs, maw snarling and arms reared back.
+Upon closer inspection, she noticed the peaking head of some sort of rodent—perhaps a weasel or an ermine—curled around the base as well, almost hiding behind it.
+Fluttering about the star’s arms were two nondescript birds, perhaps meant to be doves or some other peaceful avian, both in unison swaddling the star loosely in a smooth strip of fabric.

 Oh my, look at you go, Cecilia!
 You are already striving to learn about your new living quarters?
 Perhaps even exploring the local culture, picking up on clues and antiques?
 Lovely!